-Bayview is an often overlooked campground with pleasant campsites set among the trees.
+Bayview Campground is an often-overlooked destination with pleasant campsites set among the trees.
 Although it is close to the road, sites farther back up the creek hardly notice the sounds of passing cars.

 Off Highway 89 by Inspiration Point at Emerald Bay, 8 miles from South Lake Tahoe

 Sacramento - 111 miles, 2:12

 Number of Sites:

 Max.
 People per Site:

 6 (including children)

 Vehicles per Site: